 This post may contain affiliate links.
 Please read our disclosure policy.

 The Best Nestle Toll House Cookie Recipe.
+This is the original Toll House cookie recipe from the back of the Nestle chocolate chips bag.
 How to make the classic Nestle Chocolate Chip Cookie Recipe.
 This is one of the most popular soft chocolate chip cookie recipes in the world!

 As soon as I could stand on a stool, I was making chocolate chip cookies.